 - Work to ensure that insurance, health care, and prescription drugs are affordable for all Virginians

 - Work across the aisle to end the opioid epidemic and to provide addiction services and overdose response training for healthcare professionals, first responders, and law enforcement

 Jobs and the Economy

-I am a small business owner who leads a team of realtors, all of whom are women.
+I am a small business owner and I lead a team of women in real estate.
 I recognize the importance of small businesses Virginia, including those that are owned by women and minorities, and I am dedicated to helping those who wish to attain the American dream by starting their own business.

 Facilitate economic roundtables with small business owners to give them an opportunity voice their concerns and bring their ideas to Richmond

 Work on both sides of the aisle to encourage our local universities and colleges to examine the long-term impact of losing military infrastructure, which is so important to Hampton Roads economy

 Balance the need for raising the minimum wage to a living standard while protecting small business owners who feel the pinch when wages increase